-children?
-It confirms what I thought to begin with, that it silences those that are being victimized and empowers 2 victims to remain in the community.
-3 4 I think -- the laws in the country, I think that's a theme that we've heard throughout.
-5 currently are laws, human rights protections and laws in 6 place, and it's a matter of getting the state to enforce 7 the laws that exist.
-8 9 And, you know, we talked about the Valware 10 (phon.)
+I think -- the laws in the country, I think

+that's a theme that we've heard throughout.
+There currently are laws, human rights protections and laws in place, and it's a matter of getting the state to enforce the laws that exist.

+And, you know, we talked about the Valware (phon.)
 Policy.
-Like they need to examine themselves, the police forces, and they need to be teachable, you know, in 11 being involved with LEAF and some of these other groups 12 13 that deal with judges in the horrible cases in Alberta.
-I think there's a couple over there that has been spoken 14 about with -- that the judge that -- I think his name is 15 Robin Camp; is it?
-In that case there was an effort to try 16 and educate the judiciary on sexual assault, but 17 predominantly women think that judges are unteachable.
-18 Those judges that perpetrate those kinds of I would say 19 crimes, they don't want to be taught.
-They don't want 20 feminists coming in and educating them on sexual violence.
-21 22 They just don't want any of that, what they see as a special lobby coming in and educating them, and that's a true for the police, but we do need political will from higher up to begin to make them do their job.
-And they're not doing their job.
+Like they need to examine themselves, the police forces, and they need to be teachable, you know, in being involved with LEAF and some of these other groups that deal with judges in the horrible cases in Alberta.
+I think there's a couple over there that has been spoken about with -- that the judge that -- I think his name is Robin Camp; is it?
+In that case there was an effort to try and educate the judiciary on sexual assault, but predominantly women think that judges are unteachable.
+Those judges that perpetrate those kinds of I would say crimes, they don't want to be taught.
+They don't want feminists coming in and educating them on sexual violence.
+They just don't want any of that, what they see as a special lobby coming in and educating them, and that's a huge problem.